There is a pattern. Start with an aim which usually involves advancing the interests of…

 Without restrictions, foreigners could liquidate these claims by purchasing local real estate, which might undermine the prosperity of the residents (for example, through housing affordability issues).

-Just think about ‘Londongrad’ – which describes how the wealth Russian investors have purchased thousands of high-end properties in London in the areas of Belgravia, Lambeth, Brent, Camden, Kensington, Chelsea, Southwark, and Croydon, to name a few places.
+Just think about ‘Londongrad’ – which describes how the wealthy Russian investors have purchased thousands of high-end properties in London in the areas of Belgravia, Lambeth, Brent, Camden, Kensington, Chelsea, Southwark, and Croydon, to name a few places.

 The simple remedy is that governments can legislate to hinder foreigners from purchasing such strategic assets.